rjkretschmar3/FabSec/README.md

 chaincode vs smart contracts; interchangeable in the context of this (and a few other projects), but do technically mean two different things.)*

-The choice to start with using Fabric for this idea was the ability full control of the blockchain in question while the structure was being planned out and developing of the scripts and chaincode.
-A public blockchain solution such as Ethereum sounded like a hassle out-of-the-gate.
-That being said, and as mentioned above, it is a hope that once the plans are solidified translating to a public blockchain sphere won't be too difficult.
-For the security network applications, I believe this could have great value in the realms of Public Key Infrastructure (PKI), Two-Factor Authentication (2FA), Distributed Denial off Service (DDoS) prevention, Domain Name System Security (DNSSec), and beyond!
-The Proof-of-Concept of this research project will be a single blockchain, or Channel in Hyperledger parlance, to be used as a distributed log aggregator.
+The choice to start with using Fabric for this idea was the ability to have full control of the blockchain in question while the structure was being planned out and the scripts and chaincode were being developed.
+A public blockchain such as Etheruem sounded like too many unknown variables right out-of-the-gate.
+That being aid, and as mentioned above, it is a hope that once the plans are solidifed translating this work to a public blockchain won't be too difficult.
+For security network applications, I believe this could have great value in the realms of Public Key Infrastructure (PKI), Two-Factor Authentication (2FA), Distributed Denial of Service (DDoS) prevention, Domain Name System Security (DNSSec), and beyond!
+The Proof-of-Concept of his research project will be a single blockchain -- or Channel in Hyperledger parlance -- to be used as a distributed log aggregator.

 ### Design Decisions